ianhyzy/blog.ian.gay/_pages/about.md

 I have experience administrating Linux, Mac OS, and Windows systems.
 I am also familiar with JavaScript, Python, and SQL-based database systems.
 I'm passionate about technology and do my best to keep up with all facets of the industry as much as possible, especially concerning security and all things G Suite.

+Outside of the computer screen, I love to go to movies or go for a bike ride along the lakeshore.

 For information on what this site uses, check out the [GitHub](https://github.com/ianhyzy/ianhyzy.me) page.

 For a full look at my work history, skills, and other related information, check out my [LinkedIn](https://www.linkedin.com/in/ian-hyzy-81a9057b).
 If you have any questions or would like to chat, feel free to email me at ianhyzy (at) gmail.com.